3r1cf4ng/Mech105_Algorithms/Matrices/README.md

 * n - desired number of rows
 * m - desired number of columns
 ### Outputs
-* A - the special matrix yieled from the desired inputs
+* A - the special matrix yielded from the desired inputs